kevinboone/vlc-server/CLIENT_USAGE.md

-# Using the command-line test client
+# Using the test client

 For more information, see the README.md file in the `client` directory or, after installation, `man vlc-server-client`.
-But,
-broadly:
+But, broadly:

     $ vlc-server-client add /path/to/some/music/*.flac
     $ vlc-server-client play